shankster91/cs122-class-project/data/raw_data/README.md

-This folder contains the rawest form of the data, i.e. the files that were downloaded straight from a website
+This folder contains the rawest form of the data, i.e. the files that were downloaded straight from a website.
+If the source data is too large, a sample of appropriate size should be uploaded in its place.
+The data folder should contain the totals